hgallagh/Things-I-m-doing-for-Optics-Dream-Sector-Astro-is-close-enough-rn-Need-funding-/README.md

 The current plan is to make sure that no one marries me and ruins my dreams so I need to wear an engagement ring to ward off any harrassment in the field...it'd be one thing if I was actually respected, but please do not hit on me while in class or working.
 I do not want kids, they're debt dream ruiners.
 So dissertation on Optics and Laser Science and Math Modeling in the meantime.
+I love my research and astrophysics has been great, but reading about interferometers brings me back to my undergrad days at UR.